Read This First

 Prompt 2: Are there any significant disagreement on any issues within the scope of these two fields?

-The section turns on Gemini seems to have misunderstood the question.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Gemini seems to have misunderstood the question in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 There is a broad range of philosophical theories about consciousness, including materialist, dualist, and panpsychist perspectives.
 Disagreements center on whether consciousness can be fully explained by physical processes in the brain or whether it necessitates invoking non-physical entities or properties.